lastofpudge/cmd-tricks/README.md

+Some shorthands to work with git, npm and artisan.
-Move files to "system32" folder
+Installation: Move files to "system32" folder